bastian-pnptc/premaster/index.md

     Become part of our great team and gain valuable international experiences!
 Apply for our PreMaster program and boost you career while having fun!
 timeline:
+  - title: Innovation Management & Technology
+    blocks:
       - title: Apply for the Innovation PreMaster Program
         content: >
           During the last semester of your degree or even after you graduated
         date: anytime
       - title: Stuttgart, Germany
         content: >
           Startup Autobahn — our most successful platform located in Stuttgart, Germany

           Be part of our Business Development or Technology Scouting Team
         date: 5 months
       - title: Silicon Valley, USA
         content: >
           Be at the heart of innovation at our Headquarter
         date: 2 weeks
       - title: Amsterdam, Paris, Munich or Frankfurt
         content: >
           Join one of our offices in Europe which are focused on different industries
         date: 1 week
       - title: Germany
         content: >
           Change perspective by joining one of our corporate partners or one of our portfolio companies
         date: 2 weeks
       - title: Take a break!
         content: >
           Travel and explore the world
         date: 1 month
       - title: Suttgart, Germany
         content: >
           Back in Stuttgart you will spend 50% of your time with a team you have not worked with before to get even more insights
         date: 4 months
+  - title: Corporation Innovation Management
+    blocks:
+      - title: Stuttgart, Germany
+        content: >
+          Sapien habitant fames curabitur consequat euismod elementum.
+        date: now
+      - title: SV — Global Mobility headquarter
+        content: >
+          Sapien habitant fames curabitur consequat euismod elementum.
+        date: now
+      - title: Break
+        content: >
+          Sapien habitant fames curabitur consequat euismod elementum.
+        date: now
+      - title: Startup/Ventures Team
+        content: >
+          Sapien habitant fames curabitur consequat euismod elementum.
+        date: now
+      - title: Other PnP Location (Japan, Singapore or others) — optional
+        content: >
+          Sapien habitant fames curabitur consequat euismod elementum.
+        date: now
+      - title: Stuttgart, Germany
+        content: >
+          Sapien habitant fames curabitur consequat euismod elementum.
+        date: now
 break_quote: <p>Your chance for a</p><p>12-month Deep Dive into the</p><p>biggest and fastest growing</p><p>automotive focused</p><p class="green">innovation platform</p><p>in Europe</p>
 what_we_offer:
   title: What<br>we<br>offer.